-Yemisi Bolumole is the Ryder Professor of Supply Chain Management at the University of Tennessee, Knoxville’s Haslam College of Business.
-Previously, she was an associate professor of supply chain management (SCM) at the Eli Broad College of Business at Michigan State University and the director of the transportation and logistics program in the Coggin College of Business at the University of North Florida.
-Prior to joining academia, Bolumole worked in the oil/gas and 3PL sectors in operations management and business development.
-She earned her doctorate in logistics and SCM from Cranfield University in the United Kingdom in 2001.
+Yemisi Bolumole is the Ryder Professor of Supply Chain Management in the University of Tennessee, Knoxville’s Haslam College of Business.
+Before this, she was an associate professor of supply chain management for the Michigan State University’s Eli Broad College of Business and the director of the transportation and logistics program in the Coggin College of Business at the University of North Florida.
+Prior to joining academia, Bolumole worked in the oil/gas and third-party logistics sectors in operations management and business development.
+She earned her doctorate in logistics and supply chain management (SCM) from Cranfield University in the United Kingdom in 2001.

-Bolumole’s areas of research emphasis include third-party logistics and transportation outsourcing; transportation policy, especially business-to-government interactions and SCM’s broad implications for multiple stakeholders and for society; and talent development at the human resource management interface with SCM.
-Her research program has generated over 40 publications, including book chapters, reports and refereed journal articles in the Journal of Business Logistics, the International Journal of Physical Distribution & Logistics Management, the International Journal of Logistics Management, International Journal of Production Research, Supply Chain Management Review, Journal of Business and Industrial Marketing, and the Transportation Journal.
+Bolumole’s research emphasis includes third-party logistics and transportation outsourcing; transportation policy, especially business-to-government interactions; SCM’s broad implications for stakeholders and society; and talent development at the human resource management interface with SCM.
+Her research program has generated over 40 publications in top-tier business journals.

-A certified SAP software solutions architect and consultant, she has led curricular enhancement efforts in the SCM department at two major universities.
-Her teaching remains at the forefront of pedagogical innovation, with cutting-edge applications earning her the AT&T Instructional Technology Award for Best Hybrid/Flipped class at Michigan State University and the University of North Florida’s Outstanding Teaching Award.
+A certified SAP solutions architect and consultant, she has led curricular enhancement efforts in the SCM department at two major universities.
+Her teaching remains at the forefront of pedagogical innovation, with innovative applications earning her the AT&T Instructional Technology Award for Best Hybrid/Flipped class at Michigan State University and the University of North Florida’s Outstanding Teaching Award.

-A regular speaker at sundry supply chain professional events, she has served on several task forces nationwide, including serving as advisory panel member for the Jacksonville Transportation Authority/Florida Department of Transportation Regional Transportation Agency Study.
-In her current academic service roles, she is a senior editor for the Journal of Business Logistics and editorial review board member for the Transportation Journal and The International Journal of Logistics Management
+A regular speaker at supply chain professional events, Bolumole has served on several task forces nationwide, including as an advisory panel member for the Jacksonville Transportation Authority/Florida Department of Transportation Regional Transportation Agency Study.
+Further, she is presently serving on the National Academy Transportation Research Board’s Committee on Impacts of Alternative Compensation Methods on Commercial Motor Vehicle Driver Retention and Safety Performance.
+In her current academic service roles, she is a senior editor for the Journal of Business Logistics and an editorial review board member for the Transportation Journal and The International Journal of Logistics Management.